 7. No racecar will be permitted on the racetrack when the ambulance, wrecker, fire fighter, and their crews are not in position or when the RED lights are on.
-Special permission must be obtained from the race director before any vehicle may enter the track when it is closed.
+Special permission must be obtained from the race director before any vehicle may enter or exit the track when it is closed.

 8. Any racecar using bolted-in weight will have the weight secured on the racecar with a minimum of two ½ inch bolts.
 Weights are not allowed in the drivers compartment without safety tech inspection.
 All twist-in spring spacers must be safety wired.

 9. SAFETY BELTS and SHOULDER HARNESS – Each car shall be equipped with aircraft type, 3” wide, quick release lap belts attached to the roll cage.
 Additionally, each car shall have a shoulder harness with minimum 3” wide nylon straps.
 Shoulder harness shall be securely attached to the roll cage.
 Seat belt and harness shall latch with a single device such that both are released with a single release action.
 All belts will be bolted to the roll cage assembly from the rear with at least 5/16” aircraft or 3/8” standard bolts.
 This is MANDATORY IN ALL CLASSES.
 A V-type crotch belt is recommended.
-Safety belts and harness are recomended to be no more than 5 years old and in good condition.
+Safety belts and harness are recommended to be no more than 5 years old and in good condition.

 10. A ROLL CAGE IS MANDATORY IN ALL CLASSES of racecars.
 See construction specs under each class of cars.
 The cage will be at least four-post design with two posts in front of the driver and two behind the driver with 3 minimum bars installed in the passenger door.
 Construction will be of steel tubing, no galvanized and no pipe fittings.
 The craftsmanship and welding of the roll cage must pass safety inspections.